 Skip links

-Is it possible to have a normal delivery in IVF?
+Is it Possible to Have A Normal Delivery in IVF?
 Expert Insights

 In recent decades, In Vitro Fertilization (IVF) has offered hope to millions of couples facing fertility challenges.
 While this assisted reproductive technique helps many achieve pregnancy, one common concern persists: Is it possible to have a normal delivery in IVF?
 There’s a widespread belief that IVF pregnancies almost always lead to cesarean sections.
 But is that truly the case?